 I used a food processor to finely chop the peppers, but you can chop them by hand as well.
 Be careful with the jalapeños!
 I made the mistake of using my bare hands when cleaning them and then rubbed my eye, which immediately felt like it was on fire.
 Use gloves when working with jalapeños.

 It took some trial and error to get the jelly exactly how I wanted it.
 My first batch was a little thinner then I would have liked, so when making the second batch, instead of adding the suggested ratio of sugar and pectin, I added more pectin.
 As I was pouring the mixture into my jars, I could see that the jelly became thicker—a thick film was forming on my spoon and the top layer of the jelly was gelling.
-I could’ve corrected this at the time by boiling the mixture again and adding ½ cup of the pepper-apple cider vinegar mixture, but I wanted to see how this would jell up when it cooled.
+I could’ve corrected this at the time by boiling the mixture again and adding a ½ cup of the pepper-apple cider vinegar mixture, but I wanted to see how this would jell up when it cooled.
 Sure enough, I had added too much pectin.
 When I opened a jar the next day after it had cooled, it looked completely unappetizing.
 It was so thick it looked like a Jell-O mold.
 The next batch I made was perfect.

 Overall, working with pectin was more forgiving than I originally thought.
 Now that I am no longer intimidated by pectin—I feel like a whole new world of canning creations has opened up.
 Anything is possible!

 Canning, like cooking, allows you to experiment and express your creativity to create items that may not be commercially available.
 I had never seen pomegranate jelly until a family friend made it from the pomegranates that she grew in her yard.
 It was so delicious and beautiful that it inspired me to do the same.
-An additional benefit of making your own jams or jellies is that you can tailor them to your tastes and dietary needs: I made a lower calorie pomegranate jelly by using a pectin that works with low sugar.
+An additional benefit of making your own jams or jellies is that you can tailor them to your tastes and dietary needs: I made a lower calorie pomegranate jelly by using pectin that works with low sugar.

 If you’re a beginner like me, just make sure you check a reputable source like The National Center for Home Food Preservation.
 You need to check the acidity (pH level) of the ingredients in your recipe to be sure that it will be safe to can in a water bath (most low acid foods, such as vegetables and meats, have to be canned in a pressure canner).